 Abbotsford welcomes sailors from all ages and we have different support programs and classes in place.

 Abbotsford 12' sailing club invites membership from all levels of sailing.
 The club is primarily a club of boat owners who sail mono-hull centre board dinghies as specified in the Class Types.
 Sailors would be expected to either bring their own boat or negotiate access to a boat (as skipper or crew) with the club or club members.
 See the membership details page for more information.
-One option is to join the social sailing mailing list, contact the club for more information.
+One option is to join the Adult Start Sailing, contact the club for more information.
 The club has only a limited number of boats for lease for racing and these are also our training boats and tend to be aimed at juniors.
 If you have limited experience with sailing, please see the Learn to Sail page.

 Sailors participating in a class are encouraged to also join the relevant class association.
 Abbotsford sailors are regular participants in zone, state, national and even international regattas.
 The club also regularly hosts inter-club regattas for various classes.
 See the calendar page for details of upcoming events.

 The club has limited storage facilities for boats in the clubhouse.
 See the membership details page for more information.Learn to Sail

 The club can offer learn to sail courses for children as well as other programs designed to develop the skills needed to participate in the afternoon races.
 See the learn to sail for more details.